NATO's first drone battle pits million-dollar jets against cheap drones, exposing vulnerabilities

 Drone fragments were found about 554 kilometers (344 miles) into Polish territory — deeper than any previous incursion.

-Much remains unclear, and for now, NATO is cautious.
-“We do not yet know if this was an intentional act or an unintentional act,” U.S. Gen. Alexus Grynkewich, NATO’s supreme allied commander Europe, said Thursday.
+Much remains unclear, and for now, NATO has remained cautious.
+“We do not yet know if this was an intentional act or an unintentional act,” said U.S. Gen. Alexus Grynkewich, NATO’s supreme allied commander Europe.
+He added that even the number of drones has yet to be confirmed.

-He went on: “I would not be able to tell you with any confidence today that it was 20 (drones) or that it was 10.
-We just have to get into the technical details to figure that out, to debrief the crews that were up, see what they saw, et cetera.”

-It's difficult "without hard evidence,” to say if Moscow really intended to fly the drones into Poland, said Ash Alexander-Cooper, a former specialist military commander and vice president at Dedrone, which produces technology to detect and neutralize drone threats.
+It's difficult "without hard evidence,” to say if Moscow really intended to fly the drones into Poland, said Ash Alexander-Cooper, a former specialist military commander and vice president at Dedrone by Axon, which makes technology to detect and neutralize drones.

 But, based on what is known about Russian drones and how they respond to electronic warfare, the experts who spoke to AP said it was highly possible the incursions were deliberate.